sjvangoor/Website/README.md

 - `ambition.html` – Ambition
 - `contact.html` – Contact

 The site uses Google Fonts and modern CSS for a high-end look.
-A built-in dark mode toggle lets visitors switch themes.
+A built-in dark mode toggle lets visitors switch themes, and the preference now persists when navigating between pages.
 Customize the placeholder text with your own details.